 If you could condense all your website content (text, images, video etc) into simple words and phrases, they are your primary keywords.
 If all the content on your website is accurate to your business, you are on the right lines.

 What is our advice here?
 CUT THE WAFFLE!

 Let’s look at your website content.
-This ranges from the introduction and about us through to product or service descriptions and blog pages.
+This ranges from the introduction and about us to product or service descriptions and blog pages.
 Do they clearly define what your business does?
-Does it obviously show to visitors the information they need?
+Does it obviously show visitors the information they need?